If you’re not sure how to relieve stress, try drinking Ocimum, Polygala, or Terminalia all-natural herbal tea.

 If you don’t know how to relieve stress, start with Ocimum sanctum, also known as Holy Basil and Tulsi.
 It’s renowned the world over for its anti-stress properties.
 Ocimum is an adaptogenic herb.
 Adaptogens help the body combat the effects of stress and enable the body to function normally during traumatic periods.
 Ocimum helps keep normal levels of cortisol in the body so you feel less anxious.

 Let’s look at the science.
 Ocimum constituents ocimarin and the ocimumosides A and B show anti-stress activity, including normalizing blood sugar levels and cortisol levels.
 Ocimum has been shown to be as effective as the antidepressant desipramine.
-In fact, Ocimum not only helps maintain the balance of the nerves but also boosts energy.
-You can learn more about Ocimum (Holy Basil, Tulsi) here.
+In fact, Ocimum may help maintain the balance of the nerves and also boost energy.
+Read the Ocimum FAQ.

 If you’re wondering how to relieve stress, know that Polygala tenuifolia, also known as Yuan Zhi, Seneca, and Chinese Senega, offers strong support for stress management.
 An adaptogenic herb, Polygala helps maintain the balance of the nerves when you’re under stress.
 It’s thought to relax the soul, calm the heart, and ease restlessness and anxiety.